There are many scenarios in which you might prefer running a site within an International Region rather than the default

-Pantheon sites have all site resources in the region in which it was created.
+A Pantheon site has all site resources located in the region in which it was created.
 This includes application and database containers, Redis cache servers, Apache Solr index servers, and a distributed filesystem and request router.

-Automated and manual backups of all site components (code, database, and files) are stored in the EU and created by job workers also running in the EU.
-Additionally, any database or file clones between site environments are run by EU job workers.
+Automated and manual backups of all site components (code, database, and files) are stored in the site's region and created by job workers also running in the site's region.
+Additionally, any database or file clones between site environments are run by job workers in the site's region.

 Create a new Site from the Dashboard and select the Region: